 At the moment you have all users in the Synchronizer admin running in Basic Authentication mode.
 You want to run the sync in mixed mode, this means you need to convert some users to the new OAuth mode in the Synchronizer.
 How to do this is described in this article

 You are now ready to start both Services.
 Both groups of users will be processed by the 2 services.

 You have now configured the Synchronizer to run in mixed mode.
 Both synchronizing the group of users running in Basic Authentication and in OAuth authentication.
-This setup gives you opportunity to move the users towards the new OAuth Synchronizer in smaller groups.
-Remember that the users need to clean their calendars to avoid duplicates, so for administrators with a synchronizer with many linked users it might be better to control the conversion of smaller groups of users.
+This setup gives you the opportunity to move the users towards the new OAuth Synchronizer in smaller groups.
+Remember that the users need to clean their calendars to avoid duplicates, so for administrators with a synchronizer with many linked users, it might be better to control the conversion of smaller groups of users.